TeamMoonstorm/Starstorm2/SS2-Project/Assets/Starstorm2/README.md

 ## Overview

-Starstorm 2 is a work-in-progress RoR2 port of Starstorm, a diverse gameplay and content mod for Risk of Rain 1.
-It features two new survivors, over 20 new items and equipment, and a new, dangerous event to shake up your runs.
+Starstorm 2 is a work-in-progress sequel / adaptation of the legendary Risk of Rain 1 mod "Starstorm".
+It features two new survivors, over 20 new items and equipment, and new, dangerous events to shake up your runs.

-More information on Starstorm, including features and content to look forward to in SS2, can be found in its info section at https://rainfusion.ml/ or its wiki at https://starstormmod.fandom.com/wiki/Starstorm_Mod_Wiki.
-For more information on SS2, including development updates and an outlet for feedback and bug reports, visit our Discord server at https://discord.gg/4p6NdERUcZ.

-This release may be a bit buggy, but we're working on fixing those bugs for a properly stable SOTV release soon.

 ## Features